7 mins. read

 Support groups and forums

-Being a carer for someone with cancer can lead you to feel sad, frustrated, guilty, stressed, and lonely.
-It can be beneficial to talk to others that understand what you are going through.
+Being a carer for someone with cancer can lead to a whole range of emotions.
+It can help to talk to others that understand what you are going through.

 Additional resources